yandex-cloud/docs/en/storage/instruments/cyberduck.md

 Create a connection with the following parameters:

   - Connection type: `Amazon S3`.
-  - Server and port: `[!KEYREF s3-storage-host]:443`.
+  - Server and port: `{{ s3-storage-host }}:443`.
   - Access Key ID: the `id` that you received when generating the static key.
   - Password: the `secretKey` that you received when generating the static key.

-> [!NOTE]
->
+{% note info %}

-> CyberDuck works with [!KEYREF objstorage-name] like a hierarchical file system.
+CyberDuck works with {{ objstorage-name }} like a hierarchical file system.
 This means that keys for objects uploaded via CyberDuck will look like a file path.
 For example, `prefix/subprefix/picture.jpg`.

+{% endnote %}